agarciadom/llma4se-2025/talk/slides.md

 ## Who am I?

-* Senior Lecturer in Software Engineering at [Department of Computer Science](https://www.york.ac.uk/computer-science/) of the University of York
+* Senior Lecturer in Software Engineering at the [Department of Computer Science](https://www.york.ac.uk/computer-science/) of the U. of York
 * Researcher at the [Automated Software Engineering](https://www.york.ac.uk/computer-science/research/groups/automated-software-engineering/) research group
 * Work package lead in the [MOSAICO EU project](https://mosaico-project.eu/)

 ## What is a Language Model?

 * Statistical model which predicts the probability of the next token based on previous ones
-* Uses mechanisms such as *attention* to focus on key parts of the text and improve its predictive capabilities
+* Uses mechanisms such as *attention* to focus on key parts of the text and improve its predictions
-* Comes in a range of *parameter sizes*: from Small Language Models that you can run on your own computer, to Large Language Models that may require server-class GPUs to run
+* Comes in a range of *parameter sizes*:
+  * From small LMs that you can run locally,
+  * to large LMs that require server-class GPUs

-## Limitations of a standalone LM
+## Standalone LM limitations

 On its own, an LM:

-* Can only rely on its own training set to answer prompts
+* Can only rely on its own training set
+* Can only produce an output:
+  * Cannot judge its quality
-* Can only produce an output, not judge it, or perform tasks on your behalf
+  * Cannot perform tasks on your behalf
-* Is limited by its *context window* on how many tokens it can consider at a time
+* Is limited by its *context window* on how much information it can consider at a time

-## The ReAct architecture for LMs
+## From LMs to agents

-In their ICLR 2023 paper, Yao et al. proposed a prompt engineering approach to improve result quality from LMs:

-(include figure from paper, with its various options)

-## Agents: building on top of LLMs

 For the purposes of this presentation, we will use the definition from [LangGraph](https://langchain-ai.github.io/langgraph/agents/overview/):